SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 Producer accuracy: is the fraction of correctly classified pixels with regard to all pixels of the ground truth class.

-Produce:
+Products:
-1. Overall accuracy and producer accuracy metrics.
+- Overall accuracy and producer accuracy metrics.
-2. Confusion matrix for rpart and SVM.
+- Confusion matrix for rpart and SVM.

 From output answer the following questions:
-1. What classifier had the best overall accuracy?
+- What classifier had the best overall accuracy?

+===

 Using the analyses performed above, and datasets provided answer to the following questions:

-1)	Modify the splitting of training and testing by using 40% and then 50% for testing.
+- Modify the splitting of training and testing by using 40% and then 50% for testing.
 Compare predicted maps with previous results.
-2)	Generate confusion matrices for 40% and 50% testing.
+- Generate confusion matrices for 40% and 50% testing.
-3)	Generate a classification prediction using randomForest and compare it to svm and rpart with 30% holdout.
+- Generate a classification prediction using randomForest and compare it to svm and rpart with 30% holdout.